Retire With Dividend Growth Investing

 Don’t overlook the importance of investing in solid dividend growth stocks.
 My annual rate of return (ROR) since 2009 has been over 12%, beating the meager 6% return of the Canadian Index.

 It means I can double by money in 5 years whereas you need 12 years with the Canadian index.
+It’s a big difference in working years to reach your retirement number.

 There are two distinct investing phases (Accumulation & Retirement Income).
 The accumulation phase is where you build and grow your wealth; the retirement Income phase is where you live from your income and portfolio.